 Demand response offerings lower peak demand.
-Options include direct load control efforts (e.g., via air conditioner cycling) and interruptible rates

-(providing rate discounts in exchange for the right to reduce a customer's energy demand during a specified number of hours each year coinciding with high energy demand and/or emergency conditions).
+Options include direct load control efforts (e.g., via air conditioner cycling) and interruptible rates (providing rate discounts in exchange for the right to reduce a customer's energy demand during a specified number of hours each year coinciding with high energy demand and/or emergency conditions).
 New or advanced technologies (e.g., energy storage) are another option.

-Strategic load growth benefits customers through increased use of utility services resulting in potentially decreased customer rates.
+Strategic load growth benefits customers through increased use of utility services without increasing peak demand resulting in potentially decreased customer rates.
 Strategic load growth may occur as a result of new customers being added to the utility's system (e.g., through economic development), or it may consist of growth in the loads of existing customers (e.g., electric vehicles or industrial electric process equipment that is more economical for a customer).
 As sales increase, there is an increase of billing determinants that leads to downward pressure on rates, because there are more unit sales over which to spread fixed costs.
 This benefits all customers.
 The purpose of strategic load growth programs is to incentivize the more efficient usage of utility infrastructure and resources.
+Load growth activities leading to an increase in peak demand should not be permitted, as they do not incentivize the more efficient usage of utility infrastructure and resources.